 You’re virtually guaranteed a Zermatt snowfall.
 The tiny village will be covered in white and bright lights, with the mountain peaks looming overhead.
 Your ears will take in the sounds of church and sleigh bells.
 And you can be sure, your Zermatt Christmas will linger on in your heart for seasons to come.

-Is a Christmas in Zermatt on your holiday wish list?
-If you could travel anywhere for the holidays, where would you go?
+Is Christmas in Zermatt on your holiday wish list?

 Like this post?
 Please share it on social media using the share buttons below!